 Some data shows possible health benefits of organic foods when compared with foods grown using the usual (conventional) process.
 These studies have shown differences in the food.
 But there is limited information to prove how these differences can give potential overall health benefits.

 Potential benefits include the following:

 - Nutrients.
 Studies have shown small to moderate increases in some nutrients in organic produce.
-The best evidence of a significant increase is in certain types of flavonoids, which have antioxidant properties.
+Organic produce may have more of certain antioxidants and types of flavonoids, which have antioxidant properties.

 Are there downsides to buying organic?

 One common concern with organic food is cost.
 Organic foods often cost more than similar foods grown using usual (conventional) methods.
 Higher prices are due, in part, to more costly ways of farming.

 Whether you go totally organic or choose to mix conventional and organic foods, keep these tips in mind: